 Incredibly playful, with big dark eyes and the most adorable expression!
 The name Shih Tzu means "Lion Dog" in Chinese and any Shih Tzu owner will tell you how much they love their little “Lion Dogs” .

 While documentation of the Shih Tzu goes back at least goes 1,000 plus years, their history goes back even further.
 Ancient records show that small dogs with the exact description of the modern Shih Tzu, existed in China as early as 1,000 B.C.
 These little, fluffy, stocky and compact canines were the ancestors of the modern day Shih Tzu.

-While people usually associate the Shih Tzu with China, this Asian breed actually came from China’s western neighbor, Tibet, and are likely related to the Lhaso Apso breed.
-The Chinese then cross bred them with Pugs and Pekingese dogs which created the modern breed now known as Shih Tzu.
+While people usually associate the Shih Tzu with China, this Asian breed actually came from China’s western neighbor, Tibet.
+They are related to the Lhaso Apso breed.
+Historical wisdom claims that the Chinese then cross bred Shih Tzus with Pugs and Pekingese dogs thereby creating the modern breed now known as Shih Tzu.

 Designer Hybrids are crosses between two or more "purebred" dogs.
 Various terms exist to describe the bloodlines of these dogs: hybrid, designer, crossbreed, mixed breed, mutt or All American Dog.
 Our hybrids are dogs are selected for health and temperament to create a trainable family companion that resists the tendency to have inherited defects caused by the previous existing inbreeding of purebred lines.
 Our Shih Tzu lines have medium to high drive and mst are natural fetchers.